A Further Remark on Sobolev Spaces. The Case $0<p<1$: Introduction

 \section{Introduction}

-In \cite{Peetre}, Jaak Peetre studies some interesting features of Sobolev spaces for small exponents, i.e.~$W^{k,p}$ for $0<p<1$.
-His main result is a claim that these Sobolev spaces, defined as abstract completions of $C^{\infty}$, are far too large to be useful objects.
+In \cite{Peetre}, Jaak Peetre studies naturally defined Sobolev spaces for small exponents, i.e.~$W^{k,p}$ for $0<p<1$.
+His main result is that these Sobolev spaces, defined as abstract completions of $C^{\infty}$, are far too large to be useful objects.
 More precisely the statement is that

 where the isomorphisms involved are all topological.
 The last isomorphism is a well known fact, and by a classical theorem of Day \cite{Day} which characterizes the dual of $L^p$, it thus holds that the dual of $W^{k,p}$ is trivial.
-The proof of the main result in \cite{Peetre}, however, seems to contain some gaps.
-It is based on a general algebraic lemma which appears not to hold up to scrutiny, and although that result can be easily fixed, it is unclear why one is allowed to apply it.
-After having read Peetre's paper, the author was left with a distinct feeling that the result is true but with a feeling of confusion as to exactly why that is.
-Therefore, one way to explain what happens in detail is explored in this note.
+The proof of the main result in \cite{Peetre}, however, is based on a general algebraic lemma which is not entirely clear.
+For this reason we revisit the proof in the present note.
 The author wishes to point out that although he believes some of the ideas presented here to be his own, it is by no means a new proof; it is more of a re-examination of exposition and an additional lemma that seems to be needed in one form or another.
-It also turns out that one can fill in many of the gaps, especially in the $W^{1,p}$-case, by employing ideas due to Douady and due to Peetre, which are all discussed in \cite{Peetre}.
+It also turns out that one may fix many of the unclear points, especially in the $W^{1,p}$-case, by employing ideas due to Douady and due to Peetre, which are all discussed in \cite{Peetre}.
 The proof of surjectivity of the map $\delta$ defined below is probably the main contribution made here.
+The contents of this note have are contained in the joint work \cite{HWLp} with Hedenmalm, concerning what we call $L^p$-Carleman classes.

 We restate the result under consideration for easy reference.

 \begin{theorem}[Peetre, \cite{Peetre}] We have $W^{k,p}\cong L^{p}\oplus W^{k-1, p}$. \end{theorem}

 The theorem will be proven using a sequence of lemmas in Section~\ref{correction}.
 First, we repeat some useful definitions.